-Nearly all of our revenues are generated within the United States and nearly all of our long-lived assets are located within the United States as well.
+A majority of our revenues and profits are generated within the United States and nearly all of our long-lived assets are located within the United States as well.
 In 2014, we opened a sourcing office based in China.

 Available Information